2007–08 Writers Guild of America strike: Shows

 Later, Jon Stewart and Stephen Colbert announced that their respective shows, The Daily Show and The Colbert Report, would also return without writers on January 7, 2008.
 The WGA accused Comedy Central and NBC of forcing hosts back on air by threatening the jobs of the staff and crew of their shows, and said it would picket them.
 To show respect to the writers, The Daily Show was renamed, for the duration of the strike, A Daily Show with Jon Stewart.
 Similarly, The Colbert Report was rebranded as The Colbert Report (with hard T's) for its first new episode since the strike began.
 In support of the strike, Screen Actors Guild urged its members to appear on programs that had independent agreements with the WGA, such as the Late Show with David Letterman and The Late Late Show with Craig Ferguson.
+Katrina vanden Heuvel, editor of The Nation rejected an invitation to appear on The Colbert Report, in solidarity with the writers.

 After returning to air, The Daily Show and The Colbert Report experienced an increase in ratings.
-At the end of January 2008, The Daily Show was up 17% for viewers between 18-34 from January 2007 and up 9% for 18- to 49-year-olds in the same period.
+At the end of January 2008, The Daily Show was up 17% for viewers between 18 and 34 from January 2007 and up 9% for 18- to 49-year-olds in the same period.
 The Colbert Report was up 21% for 18- to 34-year-olds and 15% for 18- to 49-year-olds over the same time period.
 By contrast, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Jimmy Kimmel Live! and The Late Late Show with Craig Ferguson experienced a fall in ratings against the previous year, while the Late Show with David Letterman remained level.

 One reason given for the increase in The Daily Show and Colbert Report ratings was the 2008 presidential election, allowing them a large amount of political humor to use.
 However, one journalist commented that the raise of ratings in these two shows without the writers, "has to be a big PR setback for the WGA."

 After the strike began, more unscripted shows were ordered by networks, most coming from the reality genre.
 One of those shows was the game show Duel, which was ordered by ABC as a result of the strike; the show initially aired as a six-episode long tournament in December 2007 before being renewed for 10 additional episodes as a weekly series.